Written for The Heart of Country contest

 "You do realize I handle this job all by myself on a daily basis?"

-Her face lights up like it's on fire.
+Her cheeks heat up like they're on fire.
 Jesus, I cannot do one thing right with this girl.

 "Of course," she fumbles and practically runs out of the barn.
 "Be back after lunch."